Solar Restitution Program

 The Program Administrator can assist you in completing the claim form.
 If they do, you must still sign and return the assignment of rights form separately.

-The Program Administrator and Illinois Power Agency intends to expand the program to capture additional types of harm.
+The Program Administrator and Illinois Power Agency intend to expand the program to capture additional types of harm.
 Consumers may track any changes to the program on the Illinois Shines program website.